create3000/x_ite/docs/_posts/components/Rendering/TriangleStripSet.md

 ### MFInt32 [in, out] **stripCount** [ ] <small>[3,∞)</small>

-StripCount array provides number of vertices in each strip.
+*stripCount* array provides number of vertices in each strip.

 #### Warning